First View Accessibility Conformance Report

 • Disclaimer

-First View Accessibility Commitment:
+First View Accessibility Commitment

 First Student’s First View vehicle tracking product suite is committed to providing accessible digital experiences to its users and strives to conform to accessibility standards.
 Both the First View Mobile App and the First View District Dashboard have been evaluated using a combination of automated and manual accessibility testing.
 While the platforms support the majority of WCAG 2.1 AA success criteria, certain areas partially conform and are part of our ongoing accessibility improvement efforts.
 Accessibility considerations are incorporated into our product development process, and we continue to review and enhance accessibility over time.